-As explained above, you must act quickly to start your Level 1 appeal of your hospital discharge.
+As explained above, you must act quickly to start your Level 1 appeal of your hospital discharge date.
 If you miss the deadline for contacting the Quality Improvement Organization, there is another way to make your appeal.
+If you use this other way of making your appeal, the first two levels of appeal are different.